LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 Front matter is a set of tags at the top of the page that tells the website the title, date, author, and keywords for a page.
 Sometimes this is also referred to as _metadata_.
 You can add this information my clicking the Metadata button on the sidebar.
 The page will guide you on how to add everything you need.

-## Step 4 Filename
+## Step 4 Title

-At the very top of the page, you'll see the file name for the post you're making.
+At the very top of the page, you'll see the file name for the post you're making, which is also considered as the title.

-`_posts/2024-10-09-your-filename.md`
+`untitled`

-I recommend leaving the `_posts/####-##-##-` portion and editing `your-filename`.
-Think of the file name as a short title for your post.
-Choose something short and simple that describes the content of your post.
+I recommend choosing something short and simple that describes the content of your post.
+This will be used as the file name for your post within the github repository.

 ## Step 5 Preview and Save